atomic-penguin/cookbook-yumrepo/README.md

 recipe should automatically disable itself if non-Dell hardware is detected by Ohai

-A **breaking change in this cookbook is the introduction of an upgrade recipe** for vmware-tools.
+A **major breaking change in this cookbook is the introduction of an upgrade recipe** for vmware-tools.
 Since VMWare does not support upgrades on their packaged vmware-tools, I created a vmware-tools-upgrade recipe to migrate from vmware-tools 4.1 to 5.0u1.
 You should ensure the yumrepo recipes are not in a base role, until all your nodes have been migrated to 5.0u1.
 Due to this incompatibility, vmware-tools has been removed from the default recipe.
-If you still need vmware-tools for ESX 4.1, use the previous version of this cookbook 0.15.4.

-The yumrepo::vmware-tools recipe requires a VMWare Virtual Machine.
-This recipe should automatically disable itself if non-VMWare hardware is detected by Ohai.

 ## Individual Recipe Usage: